Sign In

 Reading time: 5 min

 SSH, an application layer protocol, is commonly used for remote access.
-In this article, we will explore using the SSH protocol to connect to remote Linux servers and configure specific settings to enhance security.
+In this article, we will explore using the SSH protocol to connect to remote Linux VPS servers and configure specific settings to enhance security.

 SSH can be used with any Linux distribution since it is enabled by default on most modern Unix and Linux distributions.